LakGillJPN/ken-ken-pa/README.md

 # Introduction

 Ken-Ken-Pa is an interactive map of Japan that allows you to keep a virtual diary of your journey in the country.
-After logging in, a user can select a prefecture and either add a photo (with an optional caption) or view all the photos that users have uploaded for that prefecture (PrefectureMemories).
+After logging in, a user can click on prefectures they've visited and either add Memories (photos with an optional caption) or view all the Memories that other users have uploaded for that prefecture.
+Users can also view all their personal memories from all the prefectures they've visited.

 ![mapofjapan](https://user-images.githubusercontent.com/6261485/229280879-2bc15c6a-c7ee-4d4c-b4c5-c53ff43a1aec.png)